Away Luggage Review

 - Orders ship from the Away warehouse in 1 business day

-- Length of the shipping process depends on the shipment method
+- The length of the shipping process depends on the shipment method

-- Free shipping arrives within 1-7 business days, depending on location
+- Free shipping arrives within 1-7 business days, depending on the location

 - Items are not shipped on weekends or national holidays

 If your Away product doesn’t meet your needs, you can return it within 100 days of purchase (no hidden qualifiers!)
 Fill out the online form to begin.
 Quick note: Away does not cover the cost of shipping for orders returned from Canada though.

 Personalized items are made to order, so the 100-day trial does not apply.
 These items cannot be returned or exchanged, but other regular warranties apply.